 The community development and social services sectors are growing and expanding their talent pool.
 The Environmental, Social and Governance, or ESG, sector – which focuses on measuring the sustainability and ethical impact of businesses – is also gaining attention.
-You can look forward to job roles such as:
+You can look forward to pursuing careers in job roles such as:

 - Community Development Executive